he99/satipplaylists/synology/README.md

 To publish the file over http/https, publish it through [WebStation](https://kb.synology.com/en-global/DSM/help/WebStation/application_webserv_desc) (you might need to install it, if not already installed).

+## TODO

+- maybe also download the EPG data...?